 Food sources: Found most abundantly in seafood and organ meats.

 Glutathione is considered to be nature’s master antioxidant and detoxifier.
 It is the cell’s primary antioxidant.
 Across the board, low levels of glutathione are a marker for disease and premature death.
 Glutathione is instrumental in the detoxification of pollutants from the liver and the body.
-It is also one of the most important defenders of a cells immune system.
+It is also one of the most important defenders of a cell’s immune system.

-In other studies glutathione is shown to be an anti-aging antioxidant, extending the life of fruit flies (the subjects of the experiment are quite similar to mammals) by 26% longer than normal.
+In other studies glutathione has been shown to be an anti-aging antioxidant, extending the life of fruit flies (the subjects of the experiment are quite similar to mammals) by 26% longer than normal.
 From these studies it is exciting to think of the possible impact this can have on our egg health, one of the cells most affected by aging process.

-Glutathione is regenerated by lipoic acid.
+Glutathione is regenerated by Lipoic Acid.